 Last week, I had the pleasure of guest appearing on Diverge Media’s Youtube channel.
 Co-founder of DM, Gregory Staley, asked me what my thoughts were on the lockdown(s).
 As someone who has always believed in taking a moment of pause and deep breaths before we do things we may regret, I always said the first lockdown made sense to me with what I knew then.
 Indeed, many different measures could have been taken, but if “ifs and buts were candies and nuts, we’d all have a Merry Christmas,” so let’s not fret over the past.
 My point is, during the first lockdown, I did stress to my followers that IF the government were to take this approach, they would have to take this time to be PROACTIVE.
 Instead, they gave themselves paid time off and sat in their comfortable million-dollar homes (that’s what they’re worth now in the GTA) as everyone else lost their jobs or, worse, died.
 I’ve always said that if any government entertained a second lockdown, then we’ve automatically failed, and the government would be playing defence with blood on their hands.
 Fast forward to today, and the trail of blood left by this government and not just from COVID is gut-wrenching.

 I called on the government in April 2020 to come up with a plan as the cases started to drop significantly through the spring and summer.
 I stressed the importance of not becoming complacent and prepared for the worst.
 It was evident through the cracks of our social and economic system that neither this nor previous provincial governments have planned for emergencies such as this pandemic.
 Therefore, this calm before the storm we experienced over the summer of 2020 was a critical time that could have been leveraged for planning.
 That cabinet should have boarded themselves up like a jury until they had a solid emergency plan that would detail what they would do to support our social and economic infrastructure if cases began to rise again.
 Lockdowns should have never been a go-to consideration.
 A second, third and x number of lockdowns is simply a reflection of poor leadership and poor planning.
-The only person we can blame here is the premier, Doug Ford, without question.
+The only person to blame here is Premier Doug Ford, without question.

 It’s your fault, and yours, and yours and everyone’s but mine